zniper/rhaptos2.repo/docs/usecases.rst

 that his dry prose could be enlivened with some photos.
 He digs through his sock drawer and finds his old kodak-color prints of the amazing '83 concert.
-After scanning in all 24 of them, he creates an entirely new chapter in his workspace, and drags it over to the chapter list.
+After scanning in all 24 of them, he creates an entirely new chapter in his workspace, imports each photo and lovingly adds a caption, and then in the collection view, he drags it over to the right place in the list of chapters.

-He Freezes the new book at HEAD and publishes.
+He freezes the new book and publishes.

 Like Hotcakes.
-No seriously, people are lapping it up.
+No, seriously, people are lapping it up.

 U3.
 Rearranging chapter order